Your Kenyan Safari Experience

-You will find that on game drives, you will certainly see other vehicles - whether you are in your own car (which incidentally is not the type of trip recommended by Travel Butlers, as the main highways to get you to your safari destination are either poor quality and/or visitors are faced with extremely long driving distances from the main cities), or in an open 4x4 Land Rover or safari minivan, or even if you are part of an organised tour.
+You will find that on game drives, you will certainly see other vehicles - whether you are in your own car (which incidentally is not the type of trip recommended by Travel Butlers, as the main highways to get you to your safari destination are either poor quality and/or visitors are faced with extremely long driving distances from the main cities), or in a customised 4x4 safari vehicle or safari minivan, or even if you are part of an organised tour.
 Especially in the Masai Mara during the Great Migration months, if you head towards the Mara River to witness the famous wildebeest/crocodile crossings, you will be sharing this experience with up to as many as 50 other vehicles.

 The other alternative would be to stay at a safari camp situated in a private conservancy, where it is possible to escape the crowds and experience the African wilderness without the presence of other tourist vehicles.
 Private conservancies were pioneered back in 1997 by Porini Camps, and their owner/Managing Director Jack Grieves-Cook.
 The local tribal communities living alongside the National Parks and reserves are encouraged to set aside areas of their land as a wildlife conservancy, which benefits many different parties.

 The safari experience for guests to these conservancies is completely exclusive.
 Only the game viewing vehicles belonging to the conservancy camps are allowed to drive in the conservancy, so if your morning game drive is on the conservancy, you can be certain that all you will spot will be wildlife!